-Not only do we intend to have diminishing regret dynamics, but we also aim to hinder the learner when it is performing too well.
+Not only do we intend to have diminishing regret dynamics by incentivizing actions with highest returns, but we also aim to hinder the learner when it is performing too well.
 We incorporate this phenomenon in the update step by integrating the dynamic learning rate $\lambda\^t$ mechanism into Formulation~\ref{eq:FTRL_naive}, leading to